mrazomej/phd/docs/src/chapter_04/section_05_flow_gating.md

 ### Experimental Measurement

-Prior to each day's experiments, the analyzer was calibrated using MACSQuant Calibration Beads (Cat.
+Before each day's experiments, the analyzer was calibrated using MACSQuant Calibration Beads (Cat.
 No. 130-093-607) such that day-to-day experiments would be comparable.
 A single data set consisted of seven bacterial strains, all sharing the same operator, with varying repressor copy numbers ($R = 0$, 22, 60,